reputation-network/rey-docs/docs/contents/tutorial/hello_world.rst

   $ rey-cli dev ui

-You'll also be able to run the app from the UI.
+You'll also be able to query the app from the UI.